Did you know?

 Kirstenbosch is the world's only botanical garden that is part of a World Heritage Site.

 With Vanrhynsdorp as its far north-western limit, the fynbos biome broadens as it swings south in the vicinity of Cape Town, and narrows eastwards, tailing off near Grahamstown in the Eastern Cape.

 In this small area, equivalent to a thinly smeared Portugal, there are more than 9 000 plant species, and of those, 70% are endemic.
 A full 3% of all the world's plants are found here, on less than 0.05% of the Earth's land surface.

-Fynbos, then, is exquisitely concentrated.
-The Cape peninsula alone has 2 285 species on an area a 3rd the size of greater London.
-It has 3 times more plant species per square kilometre than those fabulously lush rainforests.
+The Cape Peninsula alone has 2 285 species on an area a third the size of greater London.
+It has three times more plant species per square kilometre than those fabulously lush rainforests.

 South Africa's conservation of fynbos is critical to the survival of this botanical treasure.
 Many fynbos species are specialists and some occur only on a few hectares – nowhere else.
 Encouragingly, 20% of this kingdom is officially conserved, but its sheer diversity means that much remains unprotected.

 South African fynbos vegetation includes proteas, ericas and restios (reeds).
 This flower kingdom is the origin of some of the world's favourite plants: gladioli, freesias, nerines, agapanthus and ixia.
-And of course, those beloved geraniums and pelargoniums.
+And, of course, those beloved geraniums and pelargoniums.